What Is Chain Surveying?

 Chain surveying is a type of surveying in which only linear measurements are taken in the field.
 It is not possible to take angular measurements in chain surveying.
 Chain surveying is also known as chain triangulation.

-Chain surveying is generally done for a relatively smaller area to describe the boundaries of plots or land and to locate the existing features on it.
+Chain surveying is generally done for a relatively smaller area to describe the boundaries of plots or land and locate its existing features.

 In chain surveying, the area that is to be measured is divided into a network of small triangles.
-Then the sides of each triangle are measured directly using a chain or a tape.
-Only the linear measurements (lengths and widths) are measured and no angular measurements are taken.
+Then the sides of each triangle are measured directly using a chain or tape.
+Only the linear measurements (lengths and widths) are measured, and no angular measurements are taken.